Written by our local expert Nick

 Mykonos is a small island with a more cosmopolitan feel.
 It’s known for its glamorous beaches, chic boutiques, and lively nightlife.
 If you want to party and be pampered, Mykonos is the place for you.

 Because it’s such a popular tourist destination, Mykonos can be quite crowded during high season

 The island is also quite expensive, so if you’re on a budget, you may want to consider another destination

 There’s no shortage of things to see on Mykonos.
 The island is home to several beaches, including the popular Paradise Beach.
 Mykonos also has several historical and cultural attractions, such as the windmills of Little Venice and the Archaeological Museum.
 And for those who want to shop, there are plenty of boutique stores and art galleries to explore.

-- The Town of Mykonos: Explore the charming streets and whitewashed houses of Mykonos Town, the island’s capital.
-Don’t miss the Little Venice district, where you can watch the sunset with a drink in hand
+The Town of Mykonos: Explore the charming streets and whitewashed stone houses of Mykonos Town, the island’s capital.
+Don’t miss the Little Venice district, where you can watch the sunset with a drink in hand.

 Crete Or Mykonos: Which Island Suits Your Personality Better?